List of all-time WNBA win–loss records

 The Women's National Basketball Association (WNBA) was founded in 1996 and began play in 1997.
 The WNBA has kept a record of its win–loss statistics since its inception.
-There are currently 13 teams that play in the WNBA, and there are also six defunct WNBA teams accounted for in the league's win–loss records.
+There are currently 15 teams that play in the WNBA, and there are also six defunct WNBA teams accounted for in the league's win–loss records.

 Of the WNBA's eight inaugural teams, four remain active: the Las Vegas Aces, Los Angeles Sparks, New York Liberty, and the Phoenix Mercury.
 (Note: The Los Angeles Sparks, New York Liberty, and Phoenix Mercury all began play in 1997.
 As the Aces were founded in 1997 as the Utah Starzz (and later relocated to San Antonio, and then again to Las Vegas), they are also considered one of the WNBA's inaugural franchises.)
-All four teams are tied for the most games played in WNBA history, with 934.
-The Golden State Valkyries are set to play their inaugural season in 2025, thus having the least games played with 0.
-The Atlanta Dream otherwise have the least games played, with 578.
+The Las Vegas Aces, Los Angeles Sparks, New York Liberty, and the Phoenix Mercury have all played the most games played in WNBA history, with 1,022.
+The Toronto Tempo and Portland Fire have each played the least games played in WNBA history, with 40.

-As of the end of the 2024 WNBA regular season, the Connecticut Sun hold the highest winning percentage among active teams, at 499–377.
-Meanwhile, the Dallas Wings hold the lowest winning percentage, with a 392–514 record.
+As of the 2026 WNBA season, the Golden State Valkyries hold the highest winning percentage among active teams, at 55–33.
+Meanwhile, the Toronto Tempo hold the lowest winning percentage, with a 11–33 record.
 When considering defunct franchises, the Houston Comets have the highest winning percentage at 241–149 and the Portland Fire have the lowest with a 37–59 record.
-The Sparks hold the record for most wins (530), while the Wings have the most losses (514).
+The Sparks hold the record for most wins (566), while the Wings have the most losses (564).

-In regards to playoff win–loss records, the Minnesota Lynx have the highest winning percentage, with a 43–27 record.
-The Mystics hold the lowest winning percentage among active franchises, with an 18–34 record.
-Meanwhile, the Sparks hold the record for most playoff games played (90) and wins (47), sharing the latter record with the Phoenix Mercury.
-The Sparks also have the most losses (43) in WNBA playoff history.
+In regards to playoff win–loss records, as of the 2025 WNBA season, the Minnesota Lynx have the highest winning percentage, with a 53–35 record.
+The Golden State Valkyries hold the lowest winning percentage among active franchises, with an 0–2 record.
+Meanwhile, the Phoenix Mercury hold the record for most playoff games played (101) while the Minnesota Lynx hold the record for most playoff wins with (53).
+The Phoenix Mercury also have the most losses (49) in WNBA playoff history.
 The defunct Portland Fire are the only WNBA franchise to have never qualified for the playoffs, meaning they rank as the team with the fewest playoff games played, wins, and losses (all at 0).
-Meanwhile, the Charlotte Sting have the lowest all-time playoff win–loss record, at 6–13, when considering both active and defunct franchises.
+Meanwhile, the Charlotte Sting have the lowest all-time playoff win–loss record, at 6–13, when considering defunct franchises.

 Active franchises

 Regular season

-DeWanna Bonner of the Connecticut Sun, the team with the highest winning percentage among active WNBA franchises.
+Veronica Burton of the Golden State Valkyries, the team with the highest winning percentage among active WNBA franchises.